bytedance/videx/doc/debug_guide.md

 2. Search mysqld and add a new instance
     - Name: mysqld-init
     - Target: mysqld
-3. set the program arguments and working directory
+3. Set the program arguments and working directory
-4. click ▶️ to run the mysqld-init
+4. Click ▶️ to run the mysqld-init

 ```bash
 --defaults-file=./etc/my.cnf --initialize-insecure --user=root --basedir=./ --datadir=./data